-As figure 3.1 shows, from 2001-02 to 2020-21, overall institutional income rose by 81% in real terms, from \$32.7 billion to \$59.1 billion in 2018-19 (all figures in constant \$2020).
+From 2001-02 to 2020-21, overall institutional income rose by 77% in real terms, from \$35.3 billion to \$62.4 billion (all figures in constant \$2021).
 Until the financial crisis of 2008-09, revenues from the three main sources - governments, students, and other self-generated income - increased at similar rates of about 5% per year after inflation.
-Since the 2008 financial crisis this has changed: income from government sources has stagnated, while income from students has steadily increased, mainly due to increases in international student numbers.
-The self-generated income is more volatile than the other two sources because endowment returns are part of this category; there was a jump in 2016-17 because it was a particularly good year for equities, which form a small but significant part of these "other" revenues; the fall in total income in 2019-20 was due entirely to the pandemic-related collapse in the equity market just before the end of the fiscal year in March 2020.
+This changed after the 2008 financial crisis: income from government sources stagnated, while income from students has steadily increased, mainly due to increases in international student numbers.

+The self-generated income is more volatile than the other two sources because endowment returns are part of this category; there was a jump in 2016-17 because it was a particularly good year for equities, which form a small but significant part of these "other" revenues.
+The fall in total income in 2019-20 was due entirely to the pandemic-related collapse in the equity market just before the end of the fiscal year in March 2020.
+Similarly, 2021 saw a contraction of nearly \$4 billion in institutional income from these sources, part of a \$6 billion year-on-year decline in total real income that was also driven by higher levels of inflation.
+This contraction represented the biggest single-year drop in Canadian history for

-The year 2016 was notable in that it was the first year since modern statistics began in which income from non-government sources was larger than income from government ones.
-In 2020-21, 47.3% of total institutional income came from the federal and provincial governments.
+The year 2016 was the first year since modern statistics began in which income from non-government sources was larger than income from government ones.
+By 2020-21, 47.3% of total institutional income came from the federal and provincial governments, a figure which rose slightly in 2021-22 not because government revenue increased but because self-generated revenue mainly investments - fell.